 The certificate validity begins with the date of the decision on certification.
-In the case of an initial audit, the end of the certificate's validity is calculated from the audit date plus the time interval in accordance with the respective QS status.
-In the case of a follow-up audit, the new period of validity of the certificate is calculated on the basis of the end of the previous certificate plus the time interval in accordance with the respective QS status.
+In the case of an initial audit, the end of the certificate's validity is calculated from the audit date plus the time interval of one year.
+In the case of a follow-up audit, the new period of validity of the certificate is calculated on the basis of the end of the previous certificate plus the time interval of one year.